stairjoke/wenzels.blog/content/privacy/default.en.md

 - This website is hosted on servers managed by (link: https://www.hosteurope.de text: HostEurope GmbH target: _blank) and server logs store only anonymized data.
 - I do not embed any third-party content and all links to external websites are marked with an icon: <span class="external">Example.</span>
 - I do not use any third-party analytics (no Google Analytics, no HotJar etc.).
 - I use Mastodon, a decentralized micro-blogging service built on AvtivityPub to connect to the Fediverse.
-My user account is managed and run by Indieweb.social and not pat of this website (beachball.tech).
+My user account is managed and run by Indieweb.social and not pat of this website (wenzels.blog).
 According to Indieweb.social their servers are GDPR compliant and located inside the EU.
 See (link: https://indieweb.social/privacy-policy text: indieweb.social's privacy statement target: _blank) and section 5 (below) for more information.

 ## 1. An overview of data protection
 ### General information